Tumors of the spleen: Signs, diagnosis and treatment.

+The spleen is a tongue shaped organ within the abdomen that removes and processes aged red blood cells and bacteria from the blood.
 In addition, the spleen is a reservoir that stores blood in the event that the body suddenly needs it.
 Humans and animals can live normal lives without a spleen.

 A splenic tumor is a mass or lump within the spleen.
 Overall, two-thirds of all splenic masses are malignant and of these, two-thirds are hemangiosarcoma.

-If a patient presents with a splenic mass and internal bleeding, there is a 76% risk of having a malignant splenic tumor and 70% risk of having hemangiosarcoma.
+If a patient presents with a splenic mass and internal bleeding, there is a 76% risk of having a malignant splenic tumor and a 70% risk of having hemangiosarcoma.
 Hemangiosarcoma, a tumor that originates from blood vessels, is a malignant tumor that commonly spreads to the liver, lungs, heart, brain, spinal cord, skin and muscles.
-Other less common malignant tumors that affect the spleen include lymphosarcoma, leiomyosarcoma, fibrosarcomaand mast cell tumors.
+Other less common malignant tumors that affect the spleen include lymphosarcoma, leiomyosarcoma, fibrosarcoma and mast cell tumors.

 Benign masses of the spleen most commonly are hematomas (a bruise).

 Signs and diagnosis.